Roll-away computer

 A roll-away computer is an idea introduced as part of a series by Toshiba in 2000, which aimed to predict the trends in personal computing five years into the future.
 Since its announcement, the roll-away computer has remained a theoretical device.

 A roll-away computer is a computer with a flexible polymer-based display technology, measuring 1 mm thick and weighing around 200 grams.

-The first one is the Toshiba DynaSheet, named in homage to the Dynabook, an influential 1970s vision of the future of computers.
-The Dynasheet will feature wireless Gigabit Ethernet for LAN environments as well as 4 Mbit/s Bluetooth-V and UMTS-3 connectivity for mobile roaming in most of the countries of the world.

 Flexible and rollable displays started entering the market in 2006 (see electronic paper).

 The R&D department of Seiko Epson has demonstrated a flexible active-matrix LCD panel (including the pixel thin film transistors and the peripheral TFT drivers), a flexible active-matrix OLED panel, the world's first flexible 8-bit asynchronous CPU (ACT11)—which uses the world's first flexible SRAM.

 University of Tokyo researchers have demonstrated flexible flash memory.

 LG Corporation has demonstrated an 18-inch high-definition video display panel that can roll up into a 3 cm diameter tube.